Artist residency + Exhibition at Williston

-During the Fall 2018 semester, I am honored to be serving as visiting artist-in-residence at the Williston Northampton School in Easthampton, Massachusetts, as part of their Grum Project.
+During the Fall 2018 semester, I am visiting artist-in-residence at the Williston Northampton School in Easthampton, Massachusetts, as part of their Grum Project.

 Organized by Art Department Chair Natania Hume, the residency includes the installation of my Cuba in Transition exhibition, which runs from August 30 to October 24, 2018, in their Grubbs Gallery (located in the Reed Campus Center) while also tying the artwork into the students’ curriculum.